henb13/jre-missing/README.md

 Automatically detects and lists episodes of [The Joe Rogan Experience](https://open.spotify.com/show/4rOoJ6Egrf8K2IrywzwOMk) podcast that are currently not available on the Spotify platform.
 Will also catch episodes removed in the future.
 </div>
-&#xa0;

-# Setup

-Set up your database with the schema and seeds, set your environment variables, then run `npm setup` to insert all episodes in the database.

-# How to run

-Use `npm run dev` to run with the worker that regularly fetches updates from the Spotify API and updates the database accordingly.